Overview of Neural Therapy

 More often than not, response to treatment of an interference field is temporary, sometimes lasting even less than a day.
 However, even a very short response is encouraging and indicates that treatment should be attempted again.
 Each time an interference field is treated, there should be a longer response.
 Treatment is then repeated until it is no longer required.

 Neural therapy is a remarkably safe medical treatment.
-Allergic reactions to this topica; anesthetics in the past seem to have been caused by preservatives such as methylparaben.
-These preservatives are no longer used by most practitioners practicing neural therapy.
+Allergic reactions to these topics; anesthetics in the past seem to have been caused by preservatives such as methylparaben.
+These preservatives are no longer used by most practitioners practising neural therapy.

 Occasionally, patients will feel faint for a few minutes after neural therapy.
 This may be caused by “needle fright” or by a short-lasting lowering of the blood pressure caused by the anesthetic itself.

-In Dec 2013 Ms. Richards applied for grandfathering into the new College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario.
-She passed all three exams and has been granted her license for TCM and Acupuncture in Ontario.
 Direct billing to many insurance companies is available for patients to utilize their health benefits.
-Check with our office for details.
+Check with our office for details